TheRook/KeypoolRandom/README.md

 We are generating values that are less reliant on time stamps, and more reliant on noise created by cryptographic primitives and the uncertainty introduced by race conditions.
 In this design, the defender is stacking as many uncertainties as possible together.
 An attacker who is tasked with the misfortune of attempting to guess the current state of the pool will become less and less confident over time.
 Because only ciphertext or a hash is returned, it is impossible for an outsider to determine what order of operations were taken upon the entropy pool leading up to any given invocation.

 Instead of seeing the pool as "empty" or "full" lets instead see it as "warmed up" or "cold."
-If we know that the pool is warmed up and full then we don't need locks for counter consistency, and also urandom no longer needs to block until the entropy pool is "full enough."
+If we know that the pool is warmed up then we don't need locks for counter consistency, and also urandom no longer needs to block until the entropy pool is "full enough."
 However, in respect of the user’s intentions,  urandom should be a more random variant of the device driver, and the system can and will work harder to derive a higher degree of security.